Shivani9698/MPU-6050/README.md

 ## Description

 This Arduino project reads accelerometer, gyroscope, and temperature data from the MPU6050 sensor and displays the readings on the serial monitor.
 The MPU6050 is a commonly used sensor module that combines a 3-axis gyroscope and a 3-axis accelerometer in a single package.
-This project demonstrates how to use the MPU6050 sensor to obtain real-time sensor data.
+This project demonstrates how to use the MPU6050 sensor to obtain real-time sensor data.The MPU-6050 IMU (Inertial Measurement Unit) is a 3-axis accelerometer and 3-axis gyroscope sensor.
+The accelerometer measures the gravitational acceleration and the gyroscope measures the rotational velocity.
+Additionally, this module also measures temperature.
+This sensor is ideal to determine the orientation of a moving object.

 ## Table of Contents